-We review our long-lived assets, comprised primarily of our property and equipment, for impairment whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
-We measure the recoverability of these assets by comparing the carrying amounts to the future undiscounted cash flows these assets are expected to generate.
+Long-lived assets, such as property and equipment and acquired intangible assets, are reviewed for impairment whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
+We measure the recoverability of these assets by comparing the carrying amounts to the future undiscounted cash flows that these assets are expected to generate.
 If the total of the future undiscounted cash flows are less than the carrying amount of an asset, we record an impairment charge for the amount by which the carrying amount of the asset exceeds the fair value.
-Impairment losses on long-lived assets were not material during the periods presented.
+In fiscal 2020, we recognized asset impairments of \$0.7 million in general and administrative expenses in our consolidated statement of operations related primarily to the abandonment of a leased facility and relocation of our corporate headquarters.